 In addition to clogged pores, clogged hair follicles can also cause inflammation.
 “The inflammation allows ‘p acnes,’ or propionibacterium acnes bacteria, to proliferate and grow, which leads to more inflammation and pus and it turns into a vicious cycle,” says Dr. Kappel.

 Finally, explains Dr. Kappel, there are more severe, rare forms of scalp acne called “acne conglobata” and “acne fulminans.”
 These may require oral medication, so if you start to experience persistent scalp acne, you’ll want to schedule an appointment with a dermatologist to get to the bottom of what might be causing it.

 How to Prevent and Treat Scalp Acne

 If you’re suffering from scalp acne, the good news is that it’s treatable.
-From prescriptions to changes you can make to your everyday hair-care routine, getting your scalp breakouts under control is possible.
+From prescriptions to shifts you can make to your everyday hair-care routine, getting your scalp breakouts under control is possible.

-Tip #3: Pick Shampoos That Treat Scalp Acne
+Tip 4: Select Shampoos That Treat Scalp Acne